What do Abramovich sanctions mean for Rudiger, Azpilicueta and Chelsea's transfer targets?

 - 'No war in Ukraine' - Atalanta ace Malinovskyi still scoring goals while making strong political statements

-As a result of the sanctions, Abramovich's attempts to sell Chelsea have been thrown into doubt, as they mean that neither he nor the Russian Federation cannot benefit from its acquisition.
+As a result of the sanctions, Abramovich's attempts to sell Chelsea have been thrown into doubt, as they mean that neither he nor the Russian Federation can benefit from the sale.

 The day-to-day running of the club will also be immediately affected, while there are also likely to be serious repercussions on the club's transfer activity...